mainej/re-stated/README.md

 integrating [clj-statecharts](https://lucywang000.github.io/clj-statecharts/)
 with [re-frame](https://day8.github.io/re-frame/).

-But many of these approaches are more convoluted than strictly necessary.
+But many of these approaches are more convoluted than necessary.
 (See for example, my own earlier attempt [clj-statecharts-re-frame](https://github.com/mainej/clj-statecharts-re-frame).)
-Even clj-statecharts [own
+Even clj-statecharts' [own
 integration](https://lucywang000.github.io/clj-statecharts/docs/integration/re-frame/)
 with re-frame leaves something to be desired.
 It leaks memory and can't easily manage several states ([ref](https://github.com/lucywang000/clj-statecharts/pull/7)).

 Let's go back to basics to build a truly minimal integration.
-That is, let's __re-state_ the problem.
+That is, let's _re-state_ the problem.

 ## Analysis